Engee documentation

 Dependencies

-To use this port, set the Filter Structure parameter to Direct form II or Direct form II transposed.
+To use this parameter, set parameters Filter Structure value Direct form II or Direct form II transposed.

 InitialStates